Driving In Israel With a Foreign Driver’s License

 When are foreign residents eligible to drive in Israel with a foreign driver’s license?

-Foreign residents (including tourists, B-class visa holders, etc.) driving in Israel with their foreign driver’s license must meet all of the following conditions:
+Foreign residents (including tourists, B visa holders, etc.) who wish to drive in Israel with their foreign driver’s license must meet all of the following conditions:

 1. A minimum age –

-• For B category – 16 years and 9 months old;
+• For B license category – 16 years and 9 months old;

 2. Not disqualified from obtaining a driver’s license in Israel.

-4. Entered Israel legally and was granted a visa (this includes regular touristic entry).
+4. Entered Israel legally and was granted a visa (including regular touristic entry).

 5. The category on your foreign driver’s license matches the vehicle you are driving in Israel.